SantoriniDave.com

 1. Santorini Dave The Hotel Expert

 Mykonos is better for beaches and day drinking clubs.
 Santorini is better for exploring, cool day trips, and scuba diving.
-If you can do 3 nights in both then I’d do both.
+I’d recommend 3 nights in both.
 Any less and I’d choose one and stick with it.

 4. Best Ferry Between Athens and Mykonos